mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 It is interesting to look at [the Strong's for "echad"](https://biblehub.com/hebrew/259.htm).
 Indeed, it can refer to a unity.
 We see examples of this in Scripture:

 {% include verse.html
-text="Therefore a man will leave his father and his mother, and will join with his wife, and they will be one [echad] flesh." verse="Genesis 2:24"
+text="Therefore a man will leave his father and his mother, and will join with his wife, and they will be **one [echad]** flesh." verse="Genesis 2:24"
 %}

+---

 {% include verse.html
 text="Then God said, “Let **Us** make man in Our image, according to **Our** likeness; [...]”" verse="Genesis 1:26" version="NASB1995"
+%}

+{% include verse.html
+text="Belteshazzar [Daniel], master of the magicians, because I know that the spirit of the **holy gods** is in you and no secret troubles you, tell me the visions of my dream that I have seen, and its interpretation." verse="Daniel 4:9"
+%}

+{% include verse.html
+text="In the beginning was the Word, and the Word was **with** God, and the Word **was** God.
+The same was in the beginning with God." verse="John 1:1-2"
+%}

+## Other Interesting Verses

+{% include verse.html
+text="Jesus said to him, “Have I been with you such a long time, and do you not know me, Philip?
+He who has seen me has seen the Father.
+How do you say, ‘Show us the Father’?
+Don’t you believe that I am in the Father, and the Father in me?
+The words that I tell you, I speak not from myself; but the Father who lives in me does his works.
+Believe me that I am in the Father, and the Father in me; or else believe me for the very works’ sake." verse="John 14:9-11"
 %}